natt96z/cybersac/README.md

 About This CyberSAC Documentation GitHub Project
 ======================================================
 The cybersac GitHub repository is a dedicated resource for the Santa Ana College Cyber Center (SAC Cyber Center).
 Programmed exclusively in Python, it offers extra in-depth, hands-on ideas to enhance cybersecurity training beyond the standard offerings.
-Originally tailored for SAC CyberPatriots program, this repository serves as a central hub for innovative materials, providing a standalone resource that complements the specific needs and goals of the Santa Ana College Cyber Center.
+Originally tailored for SAC CyberPatriots program, this repository serves as a central hub for innovative materials, providing a standalone resource that complements the specific needs and goals of the Santa Ana College Cyber Center Initiative.